efieleke/CommandLib/README.md

 Future plans
 ----
-I intend to port this over to C++ and/or Java.
+I intend to eventually port this over to C++ and/or Java.
 When I will get around to doing so, I don't know; that depends in part upon interest.